 Herald of the Elemental Lord of Fire Granveil, Yang Long is a Chinese physical education teacher with a knowledge in kung fu and has a penchant of spouting Chinese proverbs.
 Compared to Masaki, Yang Long's calm, cool-headed, yet more distant towards the rest of the other Heralds, either preferring to do his own line of duty or training.
 His familiar is the black panther Ranshao.
 Assigned as the bodyguard to Langran Princess Monica Grania Bilseia, Yang Long is dedicated to his position, despite Monica frequently spending her time chasing Shu around out of love.
 He often clashes with Saphine "Zeora Volkruss" Grace, one of Shu's followers, though this stems from him being in love with Saphine's sister Elshine "Zeora Volkruss" Grace.Tropes associated with Yang Long and the Granveil are:

 - Arrogant Kung-Fu Guy: Subverted; distant he may be, he never ever thought of "crushing the weak".

-- Asia Rune Chant: He chants this in part of the Granveil's "Kafuu Seiun Ken"
+- He chants this as part of the Granveil's "Kafuu Seiun Ken"

 - Becomes a Punctuated Pounding during the attack's upgrade in Revelation of Evil God as "Houguu Kafuu Seiun Ken".